 Meeting Alcohol Policy

-1. Consumption of alcoholic beverages is not permitted in CSHL public areas other than at the designated social events (wine-and-cheese party, picnic or banquet), in Blackford bar or under the supervision of a licensed CSHL bartender.
+- Consumption of alcoholic beverages is not permitted in CSHL public areas other than at designated social events (wine and cheese reception, picnic, banquet, etc.), in Blackford bar or under the supervision of a licensed CSHL bartender.

-1. Use of the beach is restricted to CSHL staff and guests - groups of 10 or more must have approval from CSHL Security (8870).
+- Use of the beach is restricted to CSHL staff and guests.
+Groups of 10 or more must have approval from CSHL Security (x8870 from a campus phone).

-4. Contact CSHL Security for use of kayaks and sailboats (8870).
+- Contact CSHL Security for use of kayaks and sailboats (x8870 from a campus phone).